mostafaadawy/laravel-stripe-payment/Project-Readmi.md

 - let that terminal window open and we will need the secret key that will be generated for that session
 - tell this moment we downloaded the cli authentic it then listen and finally we can check it is working using this command `./stripe trigger payment_intent.succeeded` in other terminal in the same stripe place and watch what will be printed in the main listener terminal
 - then we get that replay massage `[200] POST http://localhost:8000/webhook [evt_3MZbptCItBkDkz3L1FquSlT1]` that means that we are doing well
+- lets implement the webhook code
+- from the same [link](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local) we can use the code in the right side but change te language to php or your required language
+- after copying the code remove `require autoload` and change the endpoint secret key with your session key in the remained opened terminal `whsec_9bd02e531f9f202bd73cac39a9902725782d452f429651371f14974ed185e04e`